 So, has HR missed the self-organisation revolution – and if so, how did this happen?
 Are there HR teams that have been able to utilise technology to promote self-orgnisation among staff and management?

-Sofigate’s expert Susanna Grundström is firm believers in the school of thought that any and every technology can be made to adapt into an organisation’s needs, but that the real crux in any transformation is – and always will be! – modifying the people’s behaviour.
+Sofigate’s expert Susanna Grundström is a firm believer in the school of thought that any and every technology can be made to adapt to an organisation’s needs, but that the real crux in any transformation is – and always will be! – modifying the people’s behavior.